whlionel704/Decentralised-voting-application/README.md

 Clear State Program:-

   Just like the on_closeout This will allow the employee to opt out.
 But the main difference is that the transaction records of that employee will be erased.

-Some distinctive features of this smart contract:

- 1) update_timeFrame function

- 2) update_scores function

- 3) global state to track the total number of users which have voted.
-This ensures that we cannot have more voters than the specified maximum number of voters as initialised in the global state: Bytes("TotalUsers").

- 4) Instead of simply voting for 3 colours, each employee is given a score of 10 to be distributed among the 3 colours in any way he or she wants.